 As Lucy Parsons once said, “a long period of education must precede any great fundamental change in society.”
-We believe in revolutionary intercommunalism and the importance of popular education as a tool for building a more principled and unified popular movement for liberation in the United States.
+We believe in the power of popular education as a tool for building a more principled and unified grassroots movement for liberation in the United States.

-There’s a false narrative in mainstream media and the educational system that treats human rights violations as abnormal and isolated incidents.
-We recognize that the concentration of wealth and power on a global scale is at the root of most, if not all, human rights violations, and that the full realization of human rights requires us to make a conscious effort to dismantle those systems of oppression and discrimination.
-There is no better place for us to start than within the heart of U.S. Empire itself, which poses the greatest threat to human rights around the globe.
+There’s a false narrative in mainstream media and academia that treats human rights violations as abnormal and isolated incidents.
+We recognize that the concentration of wealth and power on a global scale is at the root of most, if not all, human rights violations, and that the full realization of human rights requires us to make a conscious effort to dismantle systems of oppression and discrimination.
+There is no better place for us to start than within the heart of Empire itself, which poses the greatest threat to human rights globally.

-As Brazilian philosopher and educational theorist Paulo Freire once described, “one cannot expect positive results from an educational or political action program which fails to respect the particular view of the world held by the people.”
-We’re studying the curricula, reporting, organizational strategies, and activist tools used by our sister organizations involved at the frontlines of popular movements in the U.S. and the Americas to train and certify a grassroots network of human rights monitors and defenders.
+As Paulo Freire once described, “one cannot expect positive results from an educational or political action program which fails to respect the particular view of the world held by the people.”
+We’re studying the curricula, reporting and activist tools used by our sister organizations involved at the frontlines of popular movements in the U.S. and the Americas to train and certify a grassroots network of human rights monitors and defenders.

-Centering the lived realities, theories and movement-building strategies of popular movement leaders in the U.S. and Americas, the school envisions the cultivation of a stronger and more unified grassroots network of human rights defenders working in their communities to uproot the systemic foundations of modern human rights violations: capitalism, colonialism, white supremacy, patriarchy, neoliberalism and all forms of oppression and injustice.
+Centering the lived realities, theories and organizational strategies of grassroots leadership in the U.S. and the Americas, the school envisions the cultivation of a stronger and more unified network of human rights defenders organizing in their communities to uproot the systemic foundations of human rights violations: capitalism, colonialism, white supremacy, patriarchy, neoliberalism and all forms of oppression and injustice.